TeeRuckus/assistive-technology-in-aged-care/README.md

 - **E-MAIL:** T.Tan@curtin.edu.au

 ## Purpose
 This set of files is to implement a fall detection algorithm onto the MiRo platform.
 MiRo wil detect a fallen resident using the stereo cameras, and drive to the fallen resident using the differential drive.
 The differential drive is supported by a PID controller with the values of P=-2, D=-0.03, and I=0.
 Once MiRo has stopped in front of the resident, MiRo will verbally ask if the fallen resident is okay, and MiRo will listen for a resident from the resident.
 If the resident is okay, MiRo will switch off.
 Otherwise, MiRo will do an emergency dance to attract the attention of the carer's.
 While doing the dance MiRo will send an email to the aged-care facility.
+Communication between pyhon files is done using ROS.
 The video demonstration of this software is demonstrated here:https://youtu.be/RGSnkb3LFhY

 ## Key Features
 - Fall detection using MediaPipe.
 Fall methods are based on bounding box